larsmagne/eplot/README.md

 You can also have a gradient over the entire background, of course.

+	Header-File: external-headers.plt

+If you're plotting a lot of charts, you usually want to have the same basic parameters.
+So you can put those in one file, and then include them like this.
+You can also use the `M-x eplot-with-headers' command, which will plot using the data in the current buffer, but taking the headers from that file.

 So there's a lot of different headers you can use to influence the look of the chart and the individual plots.
 To get a list of them all, and their possible values, use the `M-x eplot-list-chart-headers'